elsiklab/hymenopteramine_doc/source/searching.rst

   ..

 Notice that the results table contains the same rows as in the second example, but now there is a new column, **Gene Exons**.
-For example, looking at the second row, the Gene with DB Identifier 100862997 has 12 exons.
+For example, looking at the second row, the Gene with ID 100862997 has 12 exons.
 Click on the **12 exons** text to expand the table with additional rows containing the DB identifier and Length for each of the 12 exons.

 .. figure:: images/ex3_step4.png
   :width: 696